yigitcanolmez/gpt-fine-tuning-exp/README.md

     "model": "gpt-3.5-turbo"
   }'

-  reminder
+REMINDER!

 Fine-tuning jobs cannot be created on an Explore plan.
 You can upgrade to a paid plan on your billing page: https://platform.openai.com/account/billing/overview",